6. Packwood

 Just before you reach the Packwood Lake trailhead, Road 066, a service road for the technicians servicing the tiny dam at the lake, offers a fast, straight shot to the lake.
 Truth to tell, I’ve never actually walked the regular trail to the lake: the service road is quite scenic, with great views of Rainier and the Packwood Valley behind you, and you’ll have none of the elevation gain and loss you’d have on the trail.
 Don’t worry—the real treasures are above the lake, anyway.

 Packwood Lake itself looks kind of goofy, as its water level is controlled by the dam.
-The lake doubtlessly gets a lot of fishing action in summer (the service road shows signs of ATV use, and in narrow, so be alert), but by September, during the weekdays, you’ll have it to yourself.
+The lake doubtlessly gets a lot of fishing action in summer (the service road shows signs of ATV use, and is narrow, so be alert), but by September, during the weekdays, you’ll have it to yourself.

 There area couple of small lakes steeply to the east, but I think the real treasures are to be found starting at the far end of Packwood Lake, where the Upper Lake Trail will lead you past prime elk country, through tunnels of alder and vine maple (try this one in late Fall), and eventually to a junction with the Pacific Crest Trail (including the highest-elevation of the Crest Trail in the state of Washington).